 - consider specific issues such as whether an offence of ‘gross negligence causing death’ should be introduced and whether current penalty levels under the current work health and safety laws act as a sufficient deterrent to non-compliance.

 - examine any further measures that can be taken to discourage unsafe work practices, taking into account the national review.

 - provide an opinion on improvements required in the organisation to achieve best practice for a safety regulator both now and into the future, ensuring those suggestions can be funded from and within current resources.

-The Reviewer will have six months in which to conduct the review and provide a final report back to the Attorney-General and Minister for Justice.
+The Reviewer will provide a final report back to the Attorney-General and Minister for Justice by December 2018.

 Last updated: 12 July 2018